s00d/wouter-vue/README.md

 ### Working with Query Parameters and Hash

-Access and display URL query parameters and hash:
+Access and display URL query parameters and hash using wouter-vue's reactive composables:

 ```vue
 <template>